holidaycheck/tech-blog/_posts/2017-11-07-amp-roadshow.md

 </div>

 The other ad strategy is to build ads using AMP.
 Which means building your ads yourself by just using AMP elements.
-Which then will ensure the speed that AMP tries to ensure.
+Which will ensure the ad to be built with the speed that AMP tries to ensure.
 The embeddability is another factor, which is another of the unique selling points of AMP.

 [amp-first-commit]: https://github.com/ampproject/amphtml/commit/5f414868caf5f431ebe64f840d6b1de6464085c4
 [ben]: https://twitter.com/benmorss